PX4/PX4-user_guide/en/middleware/uxrce_dds.md

     By default, ROS 2 operates on ID 0.
   - [UXRCE_DDS_PTCFG](../advanced_config/parameter_reference.md#UXRCE_DDS_PTCFG): uXRCE-DDS participant configuration.
     It allows to restrict the visibility of the DDS topics to the _localhost_ only and to use user-customized participant configuration files stored on the agent side.
+  - [UXRCE_DDS_SYNCT](../advanced_config/parameter_reference.md#UXRCE_DDS_SYNCT): Bridge time synchronization enable.
+    The uXRCE-DDS client module can synchronize the timestamp of the messages exchanged over the bridge.
+    This is the default configuration.
+In certain situations, for example during [simulations](../ros/ros2_comm.md#ros-gazebo-and-px4-time-synchronization), this feature may be disabled.

 :::note
 Many ports are already have a default configuration.